xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (dkulp) New ability to add effects to individual stands and nodes -- enh (dkulp) Ability to see current colors/status of individual nodes -- bug (dkulp) Disable "Quit" during rendering as that causes a crash -- enh (dkulp) Widen the top of the tree a little bit -- enh (dkulp) Add ability to specify the display names for strands and nodes --
 4.0.25  Apr 28, 2015
     -- enh (gil) New Efffect: Shockwave
     -- enh (gil) Allow a single effect to be selected and moved with both endpoints.